bheemanala/mobile-sales-dashboard-powerbi/README.md

 - Examined transaction patterns based on payment methods.
 - Evaluated top-performing mobile models.

-## Learning Source
-This project was built by applying concepts learned from the **Skill Course Power BI Series by Satish Dhawale**.

 ## Skills Gained
 - Data Cleaning and Transformation
 - DAX Measure Creation